kirstymcnaught/OptiKeyWiki/Home.md

 ---

 OptKey can be used as a complete replacement for your physical keyboard and mouse and has been built to support interaction from assistive input devices (eye-tracking devices, sip/puff tubes, brain-computer interfaces, assistive buttons, etc), as well as standard input device (mouse, keyboard, microphone).

-The aim of OptiKey is to give everyone the ability to fully interact with a computer and communicate freely.
+The software includes a huge set of characters and symbols, support for word prediction and “swiping”, and a lot of customisable features such as visual themes, keyboard size, position, , etc. The aim of OptiKey is to give everyone the ability to fully interact with a computer and communicate freely.

 ![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)